stefreak/TTLayoutSupport/README.md

 A Category for UIViewController to make it possible to change the length of topLayoutGuide and bottomLayoutGuide

+Useful for creating child / parent viewController relationships with translucent navigation bars.

+Even respects `automaticallyAdjustsScrollViewInsets` property, just like UINavigationController does.

 ![Screenshot of example](https://raw.githubusercontent.com/stefreak/TTLayoutSupport/master/example.png)

 ## Usage